felipe-juan/Fedora-42-Post-Install-Guide/README.md

 ## Optimizations
 * The tips below can allow you to squeeze out a little bit more performance from your system.

+### Disable NetworkManager-wait-online.service
+Disabling it can decrease the boot time by at least ~15s-20s:
+- `sudo systemctl disable NetworkManager-wait-online.service`

 ### Disable Mitigations
 * Increases performance in multithreaded systems.
 The more cores you have in your cpu the greater the performance gain.
 5-30% performance gain varying upon systems.
 Do not follow this if you share services and files through your network or are using fedora in a VM.
 * Modern intel CPUs (above 10th gen) do not gain noticeable performance improvements upon disabling mitigations.
 Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
 * `sudo grubby --update-kernel=ALL --args="mitigations=off"`

+### Use themes in Flatpaks
+sudo flatpak override --filesystem=$HOME/.themes sudo flatpak override --env=GTK_THEME=my-them